 To be removed from academic probation, the student must achieve a GPA greater than 1.33 and have no failing grades on the semester report card.
-The administration may place a student on academic probation at any time because of poor academic performance, such as low grades or multiple incomplete assignments.
+The administration may place a student on academic probation at any time because of poor academic performance.

-ADMISSION AND ACADEMIC SUPPORT PROGRAM
+ADMISSION AND ACADEMIC PROBATION

-Incoming students may also be identified as at-risk for failure and consequently enrolled at Bishop Dwenger under the stipulations of the Academic Support Program.
+Incoming students may also be identified as at-risk for failure and consequently enrolled at Bishop Dwenger under the stipulations of the Academic Probation.
 Transfer students may be accepted on probation based on prior grades and records, and are expected to maintain satisfactory grades, as well as adhere to the policies and rules.
 Failure to comply may result in withdrawal.